-"People's behaviour makes sense if you think about it in terms of their goals, needs, and motives"
+People's behaviour makes sense if you think about it in terms of their goals, needs, and motives (Thomas Mann, 1875-1955).

-(Thomas Mann, 1875 - 1955)

-There is growing concern over frequent and devastating natural disasters, constant flooding in different regions, water contamination, land degradation, air pollution, and similar high human impact environmental problems.
+There is growing global concern over frequent and devastating natural disasters, constant flooding in different regions, water contamination, land degradation, air pollution, and similar high human impact environmental problems.
 It is imperative to better understand and address these environmental issues for the prosperity and well-being of future generations.
-It is accepted by numerous researchers that identifying the motives for human behaviour towards the environment is a critical step that is necessary to understand the underlying causes of each environmental action (eg. Clayton and Brook, 2005; Saunders et al., 2006; Gifford, 2007).
+It is accepted by numerous researchers that identifying the motives for human behaviour towards the environment is a critical step that is necessary to understand the underlying causes of each environmental action (e.g. Clayton and Brook, 2005; Saunders et al., 2006; Gifford, 2007).
 In fact, over the last 40 years many psychologists and sociologists have been trying to do exactly this, exploring the root causes of direct and indirect environmental actions (Kollmuss and Agyeman, 2002).
-Although, there are a growing number of studies in this area (eq.
-Hines et al., 1987; Kollmuss and Agyeman, 2002; Barr, 2007; Kilbourne and Pickett 2008; Birgelen et al., 2009; Young et al. 2010; Park and Ha, 2012; Elgaaied, 2012), the underlying causes and functioning of consumers' environmental behaviours remain unclear.
-In the environmental behaviour literature, various research perspectives, concepts and variables are applied by scholars to understand the root causes of eco-sensitive behaviours.
-Mainly, the necessity of an integrative approach has been suggested to fully understand these types of behaviours
+Although there is a growing number of studies in this area (e.g. Hines et al., 1987; Kollmuss and Agyeman, 2002; Barr, 2007; Kilbourne and Pickett, 2008; Birgelen et al., 2009; Young et al., 2010; Park and Ha, 2012; Elgaaied, 2012), the underlying causes and functioning of consumers' environmental behaviours remain unclear.